The Eye-Watering Costs Of Non-PHARMAC Drugs

 Here are some examples of treatment options and their potential out-of-pocket expenses without PHARMAC funding:

-Tafinlar – one of the most advanced treatment options for melanoma, Tafinlar can cost up to $132,000 a year.
+Tafinlar – one of the most advanced treatment options for melanoma, Tafinlar can cost over 80k per year.
+It’s often used in conjunction with Mekinist, another unfunded drug.

 So what are my options?